pattonsgirl/CEG2350/docs/Labs/Lab07/Instructions.md

 > Windows Subsystem for Linux (WSL) is a feature of Windows that allows you to run a Linux environment on your Windows machine, without the need for a separate virtual machine or dual booting.
 WSL is designed to provide a seamless and productive experience for developers who want to use both Windows and Linux at the same time.

-Check out the full list of features: https://learn.microsoft.com/en-us/windows/wsl/about
+Check out the full list of features: [https://learn.microsoft.com/en-us/windows/wsl/about](https://learn.microsoft.com/en-us/windows/wsl/about)

 Once upon a time, we required Windows user install WSL2 with Ubuntu in order to use utilities like `ssh`.
 I strongly recommend Windows users install this.
 Upper level course will expect you to be aware of it and have it if you need it.
-Most developers who use Windows systems will have WSL2 with a linux distro in order to access Linux based workflows.
+Most developers who use Windows systems will have WSL2 with a linux distro in order to enable Linux based workflows.

 [Install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)